Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	4. Apologia:  Maybe it's not a tension, but perhaps this search for new ideas is something that the two factions share happily.
 	5. Author appeal:  I wrote Marchosias' concept of the afterlife as including a 'university loop' as its second stage.
 It was eternal for people who wanted to experience it eternally, but otherwise it was a transitional environment towards experiencing different segments of the afterlife she created.
 It was also a bureaucratic layer for organizing impressions of the cosmos.
 	6. Categorization:  I think universities draw people towards their heart's desire, helping people build specialist skills that they really want to have.
 The enhanced technical skill that a university system enables also means that more of the jobs nobody wants are automated away.
 These factors promote hedonological organization in society and mean that more people have jobs because they *want* those jobs.
+	7. Categorization:  Although universities do not imply any particular level of technology (I believe Earth was still very much in the feudal era when our first universities were built), I think they promote technological disruption too much to be hypersmooth.
+They also promote an interface between local and galactic politics.
+	8. Conversion:  I expect that the universities promote flux between Commonwealth and Panarchic populations quite fluidly.
+To a lesser extent, they also promote fluctuations between other populations and the Empire, as people also pursue advanced specializations in universities.
+Like other educational technologies, they're a good albeit imperfect omniconverter.
-	7. Bureaucratic waste analysis:  Very literal.
+	9. Bureaucratic waste analysis:  Very literal.
-	8. Liberation rating:  5/5
+	10. Liberation rating:  5/5
-	9. Protection rating:  5/5
+	11. Protection rating:  5/5
-	10. Technological smoothness:  5/5
+	12. Technological smoothness:  4/5
-	11. Technological extremophilia:  4/5
+	13. Technological extremophilia:  4/5
-	12. Stress/Boredom rating:  3/5 (Eustress)
+	14. Stress/Boredom rating:  3/5 (Eustress)
-	13. Me-points:  2/3
+	15. Me-points:  2/3
-	14. Kind of person most protected:  Bibliophiles
+	16. Kind of person most protected:  Bibliophiles
-	15. Special categories:  Hypersmooth, Hedonological, Failsafe
+	17. Special categories:  Hedonological, Failsafe, Galactic Politics
+	18. Conversion potential:  Empire<->Panarchy (limited); Panarchy<->Commonwealth; Empire<->Commonwealth (limited);

 ---